alestrunda/testing-steps-highlight/README.md

 Tiny vue.js application to highlight testing steps.
 Made to summarise application's manual testing process.

-Steps could be in tree hierarchy.
+The testing steps (see files in `src/data`) could be in a tree hierarchy.
 Leaf nodes are set correct/wrong by user.
 Non-leaf nodes are set correct/wrong based on the correctness of the child nodes.

 Data taken for `Vocabulary Scholar` application.